joshsharpheward/gis-administration/README.md

 # gis-administration
+### My homemade administrative tools for ArcGIS Online and Portal.

 ## Description
-My homemade administrative tools for ArcGIS Online and Portal.

 Early this year I realised it was kind of difficult to manage a Portal/AGOL organisation with the tools available via the GUI.
 What if I wanted to change the schema of a service, but have no idea which webmaps it was consumed in and therefore where it required updating?
 How do I easily answer questions like "which accounts in my organisation haven't been used in the last 6 months", or "where am I missing metadata on my services, webmaps and web applications".
-As such I went digging into the ArcGIS API for Python and have developed a number of scripts to answer these sorts of questions
+As such I went digging into the ArcGIS API for Python and have developed a number of scripts to answer these sorts of questions.

-As not everyone has the inclination or time to learn Python, I also wanted these tools to be able to simple enough to be able to be run by someone with little or no experience.
+As not everyone has the time or inclination to learn Python, I also wanted these tools to be able to simple enough to be able to be run by someone with little or no experience.

 ### Overview of different tools
-1.
+1. Find Unused Services
+    ..*
-2.
+2. Metadata Report
-3.
+3. Search webmaps for service(s)
-4.
+4. Service Report
-5.
+5. User Report

 Disclaimer: I have no background in programming and am entirely self-taught (been playing around with python for ~ 1 year).
 As such there may be more efficient or more pythonic ways of writing these tools.